niyatibafna/dialup/mtd/generating_artificial_dialects/README.md

 - Random char: Makes random character substitutions.
 - Random word: Makes random word substitutions.

+Our [pip package](https://github.com/niyatibafna/dialup/tree/master/dialup_pkg) contains all the above except for the semantic noiser.

 These can also be applied in composition.

 ## Supported languages